 No: If you never told them to stop calling (and you want them to), think about doing so.
 Otherwise, they will not stop collection calls to your cell.

-5. Do you want me to turn those calls into money?
+5. Do you want me to represent you as your attorney to turn those calls into money?